evanmarshall-dev/udemy_fullstack-app/README.md

 3. We need to now get the data from `cat` by adding curly braces (`{cat.name}`) in place of Technology text.
 Also we change the hardcoded color to `cat.color`.
 4. Now add in _All_ categories `li` from `v1/index.html`.
 5. Add key prop to each `li`.
 Both the name and color from the `CATEGORIES` array are unique so we can use either one as the key.

+### React State

+Classic example of state is a counter.

+1. Create a functional component called `Counter()`.
+2. return `div` with number and `button` to increment the number.
+3. Include the `Counter()` component in the App component.

+How do we handle the button click in React?
+In Vanilla JS we would add an event listener to the button.
+In React we can use the `onClick` prop to add an event handler to the button.
+We pass in a function that will be called when the button is clicked (Other examples are onMouseOver, onMouseOut, onChange, etc.).

+1. Add the `onClick` prop to the button and pass in a `console.log` for now to log click.

+Now we will add the functionality to increment the number on button click.
+In vanilla JS we would most likely select the span element and change the text content of it.
+In React this is when we would use **_state_**.
+The `useState` hook comes from the React library so we have to import it.
+If you console log `useState` you will see that it returns an array with the initial state of `0` then `f`. the `f` is a function we can use to update the state.

+1. Initiate state by adding `useState(0)` to the Counter function/component and pass in an initial value of 0.
+Store the `useState` value in a variable.
+2. Since `useState` is an array we will _destructure_ it to `count` and `setCount`.
+3. Replace the number in the span to the count value (The count value is whatever we set in the useState parameter).
+4. Now replace the console log in the button to the `setCount()` function.
+Whatever is passed into the `setCount` function will become the new value of `count`.
+5. In order to increment by one we will have to pass in a callback function to `setCount`.
+The callback has the argument of the current `count` and a return of the current count plus one (Current count can be any label such as `c`).

+> [!NOTE]
+> Updating the count state will re-render the entire component so React will call the `Counter` function again.
+> This means the JSX will be regenerated and returned again.

+By executing the function over and over is why we call React **_declarative_**.

+For example, know that we want the `count` to be 4, but we never tell React how we get that value of 4.
+We update the state and React takes care of the rest.

+We do not need to manually update the DOM like we did in vanilla JS.
+Vanilla JS is **_imperative_** and requires explicit instructions on how to update the DOM and manage changes.